-The cavernous space of La Mezquita in Córdoba makes me think of Russian dolls.
+The cavernous space of La Mezquita in Córdoba made me think of Russian dolls.
 Standing right in the middle of the 8th century mosque is a perfectly formed Renaissance cathedral.
 What is more, the mosque grew out of an earlier Visigoth church, which was itself built on the remains of a Roman temple.

-History of La Mezquita, Córdoba
+History Of La Mezquita, Córdoba

 In an early example of religious tolerance, the Visigoth church of San Vicente in Córdoba was originally shared equally by Moors and Christians.
 A new mosque was later built on the site, but it bounced back into Christian ownership in the 13th century.
 The story goes that King Carlos V gave permission for the building of a new Catholic cathedral on the site in 1523, only to express horror at the final result, saying that the architects had “destroyed what was unique in the world”.
 However, that act of destruction itself created something unique.
 Even by the standards of southern Spain, with its blend of different cultures, La Mezquita is extraordinary in its fusion of Moorish and Renaissance architecture.

-Architecture of La Mezquita
+Architecture Of La Mezquita

 The interior is a photographer’s dream: long lines of red and white stone arches stretching into the distance; spaces so vast that it felt empty despite the tour groups.
 I tried to imagine what it must have been like in the early days, packed with thousands of Muslim worshippers.
 In fact, La Mezquita is so huge that it would almost be possible to overlook the cathedral that rises majestically from the centre.